LeonardoMeireles55/LabGraph-Front-End/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+The application will be available at [http://localhost:3000](http://localhost:3000).

 ## Building for Production

-To create an optimized production build:
+Create an optimized production build:
 ```bash
 npm run build
 # or